 The average cost of a Phase I Environmental Site Assessment is about $1900 depending on who you call and how involved the site is.
-That’s what we here at A3 Environmental Consultants charge for most projects.
+That’s what A3 Environmental Consultants charge for most projects.
 But there’s a lot more to it, so stick with me if you’re interested in learning more.

 What kind of property is the Phase I Environmental on?